Exortions/SkyBlock/README.md

 [![MIT License][license-shield]][license-url]
 [![Size][size-shield]][size-url]

+# NEW PROJECT
+<a href="https://github.com/Exortions/skyblock-2.0">Here is our latest remake of Hypixel Skyblock (before Dungeons)</a>

 # [IMPORTANT] Project is discontinued
 We are currently making a new repository, as this codebase is old and mostly hardcoded.
-We will release it when we can, so stay tuned!

 <!-- PROJECT LOGO -->
 <br />